[overview]

 ========

-**Dragon Dance Sweeper**: Dragon Dance, Flare Blitz, Dragon Claw (or Outrage), and a filler coverage move that best hits your foes team.
-Roost can maintain health if extra coverage is unneeded, and what more do you need?
-Plug and play and this set basically plays itself.
+**Dragon Dance Sweeper**: Dragon Dance, Flare Blitz, Dragon Claw / Outrage, and a filler coverage move that best hits the opposing team is all that is typically needed for this set.
+Roost can maintain health if extra coverage is unneeded.

-**Wallbreaker**: Swords Dance can be used to power through the bulkiest foes on slower teams with Mega Charizard X's STABs.
+**Wallbreaker**: Swords Dance can be used instead of Dragon Dance to power through the bulkiest foes on slower teams.

 Common Moves